-- (1) Every licensee must prepare audited financial statements covering the period from the preceding accounting reference date or, in the case of a new business from the date of incorporation, to the next accounting reference date.
-These must, at a minimum, include [4.2.1] - (a) accounts complying with generally accepted accounting principles; - (b) in the case of a designated administrator only - (i) provide details of the aggregate balance of all client accounts; - (ii) show the aggregate value of all scheme property under management as at the relevant accounting reference date, calculated for each scheme in accordance with the Class A Rules; and - (c) an auditor's report which must include a statement of financial resources certified by the auditor confirming that the appropriate financial resources requirement, specified in the Capital Adequacy Rules, is satisfied. - (2) A licensee which is subject to an expenditure-based requirement under the Capital Adequacy Rules must prepare, within one month of the month end, a statement of financial resources in respect of each month.
-It must be made available, to the Commission, on request.
-[4.2.2] - (3) Audited financial statements must be prepared [4.2.3 & 4.2.4] - (a) for a period which is no longer than 12 months from the previous accounting reference date; or - (b) where the licensee is preparing the statement from the period of incorporation to the accounting reference date; that fact must be notified to the Commission at the time of making the application for a licence.
+- (1) Every licensee must prepare audited financial statements covering the period from the preceding accounting reference date, or in the case of a new business from the date of incorporation, to the next accounting reference date.
+These must, at a minimum, include - (a) accounts complying with generally accepted accounting principles; - (b) in the case of a designated administrator only - (i) provide details of the aggregate balance of all client accounts; - (ii) show the aggregate value of all scheme property under management as at the relevant accounting reference date, calculated for each scheme in accordance with the Class A Rules; and - (c) an auditor's report which must include a statement of financial resources certified by the auditor confirming that the appropriate financial resources requirement, specified in the Capital Adequacy Rules, is satisfied. - (2) A licensee which is subject to an expenditure-based requirement under the Capital Adequacy Rules must prepare, within one month of the month end, a statement of financial resources in respect of each month.
+It must be made available, to the Commission, on request. - (3) Audited financial statements must be prepared - (a) for a period which is no longer than 12 months from the previous accounting reference date; or - (b) where the licensee is preparing the audited financial statements from the period of incorporation to the accounting reference date, audited financial statements must be prepared to the date notified to the Commission at the time of making the application for a licence.

 - (4) The licensee must notify the Commission, immediately, of any change to the accounting reference date.
-The notification must include a statement of reasons for the change.
-[4.2.5] - (5) Unless the licensee is regulated under another of the Regulatory Laws, and the Commission has confirmed in writing that specific law takes precedence over its obligations under these Rules, copies of the audited financial statements must be submitted to the Commission no later than four months after the accounting reference date together with the Compliance Return set out at Schedule 2.
-[4.2.6]
+The notification must include a statement of reasons for the change. - (5) Unless the licensee is regulated under another of the Regulatory Laws, and the Commission has confirmed in writing that specific law takes precedence over its obligations under these Rules, copies of the audited financial statements must be submitted to the Commission no later than four months after the accounting reference date together with the Compliance Return set out at Schedule 2.